Back to home

 Phase 3 — Generate and loop back

 Send the chosen prompt to image or video generation.
-If output fails, return to chat for diagnosis ("too dark", "product too small") then re-optimize with one fix.
+If output fails, return to chat for diagnosis ("too dark", "product too small", "face morphed") then re-optimize with one fix.

 Model-Specific Optimization Tips